luna/luna-book/calling-c-functions.md

 arr = ManagedPointer CInt . mallocElems 40
 ```

 It is also possible to create managed pointer from existing pointer `ptr`.
 For this finalizer function `fin` is required.
-Finalizer will free the pointer when it will not be used any more:
+Finalizer will be run when the pointer will be garbage collected:
 ```
 ptr = ManagedPointer X . fromPtr fin ptr
 ```